Aug 22 – Aug 31

 A bit of a bio on the performer:

 Clayton Jevne is foremost a theatre practitioner, having founded and led Theatre Inconnu (Victoria’s longest surviving alternative theatre company) since 1978.
-He has been active with the company in over 100 productions as actor, director, or designer; his solo performances have toured in four countries.
+He has been active with the company in over 130 productions as actor, director, designer, or producer; his solo performances have toured in six countries.
 Clayton has also pursued scholarly activities, earning a PhD in Performance Practice and Theory from the University of Victoria.
 He is published in the Canadian Journal of Practice-Based Research in Theatre; and his adaptation, One-Man Hamlet, has been issued by Ekstasis Editions.

 Booking Contact information